 A few still dot the Calhoun landscape, holding up well, including the one shown on the old Hughes Farm near Joker, resting a few feet from a collapsed drilling operation.

 This engine is located at the inspired drilling operations of famous Calhoun eccentric Eddie Austin Kirby.
 It is not clear if Kirby used the engine in his long-time effort to strike it rich.

-Bessemer Gas Engine Company was founded in 1899 in Mt.
-Vernon, Ohio.
+Bessemer Gas Engine Company was founded in PA in late 1800s.

 During World War II the Bessemer contributed heavily to the war effort by manufacturing diesel engines for troop and cargo ships as well as warships, tugboats, rescue, and patrol boats.